shawngraham/3812-ar/README.md

 See this [from my digital archaeology course](https://digiarch.netlify.app/week/11/augmented-reality/) to get a handle on making your AR appear based on location, using the same framework we've used above.

 It is also possible to write geotriggers in Twine such that a passage appears only if you're standing in the right spot.
 See [The Twine Cookbook](https://twinery.org/cookbook/geolocation/sugarcube/sugarcube_geolocation.html).
 Download the example; import it into Twine.
 See also [this older tutorial](https://github.com/shawngraham/ar-archaeology/blob/master/workshop%20materials/Hacking%20Twine%20to%20make%20a%20location-based%20game.md) about how to set your different passages by geolocation.
-If you go to [my demo scratchpad repo](https://github.com/shawngraham/demo/blob/master/twine-ar/msudai.html) you will see the code for 'msudai.html'.
+If you go to [my demo scratchpad repo](https://github.com/shawngraham/demo/blob/master/twine-ar/cu-arg.html) you will see the code for 'cu-arg.html'.
 Click on 'raw', and copy all of that code to a text editor like sublime text or notepad++.
 Then, save as 'twine-ar.html' or similar.

+Try it out - go to the quad, and then [load it up in your browser](https://shawngraham.github.io/demo/twine-ar/cu-arg) (eg, on your phone!) https://shawngraham.github.io/demo/twine-ar/cu-arg.

-Open up the twine editor, and import that html.
+pen up the twine editor, and import that html.
 You can now modify the locations and passages as per my older tutorial.
 The key thing is the init passage that sets up the coordinates for your passages, and the calibrate scan passage that looks to see if anything matches, and displays the relevant text.
 (I should mention that I tested this on firefox on android and it works.)